TahaKhan20/CVSS_v4.0_Calculator/README.md

-# CyberSecurity
+# CVSS_v4.0_Calculator
-This repository contains all the projects related to Cybersecurity.
+This repository includes a CVSS v4.0 Calculator utilized for scoring vulnerabilities during vulnerability assessments in cybersecurity.